Jose B. Lingad: Legacy

+In 2022, a museum dedicated to Lingad was opened at his ancestral home in Lubao, featuring some of his personal effects.

 Personal life

-Lingad had his first born Sylvia Lingad de Guzman with former partner Consuelo Zita Perez.
-Later married to Estela Aranita Layug with five children including Emigdio "Emy" Lingad, a former Member of Batasang Pambansa, Deputy Minister of Finance, congressman for 2nd District of Pampanga from 1987 to 1995.
+Lingad had his first-born Sylvia Lingad de Guzman with his former partner Consuelo Zita Perez.
+Later, he married Estela Aranita Layug and they had five children including Emigdio "Emy" Lingad, a former Member of Batasang Pambansa, Deputy Minister of Finance, and congressman for 2nd District of Pampanga from 1987 to 1995.

 Lingad had four children with her former partner, Catalina Canlas Mañgila.
 Among them are Jacqueline "Jacquie" Lingad Ricci, former San Francisco commissioner and president of San Francisco Juvenile Probation Commission.

-His nephew, Josefo Sarmiento Lingad was mayor of Lubao from 1965 to 1968.
+His nephew, Josefo Sarmiento Lingad, was mayor of Lubao from 1965 to 1968.